 No one wants smelly breath, but no one truly knows just how putrid their own breath is.
 The only way to ensure your breath doesn’t stink is to maintain good oral hygiene—whether it's done by brushing your teeth and tongue and using mouthwash, or by limiting your consumption of tea, coffee and other drinks that leave a sour taste in your mouth and a sour smell on your breath.

 Know this: Without good oral hygiene you will never reach your dream of being the next star of a Dentyne Ice commercial.
 In other words, no kisses for you.

 5. Keeping More than just Gum Disease at Bay

 Your dental and cardiovascular health are not the only things at risk when you have poor oral hygiene.
 Researchers have found links between gum disease and increased risk of diabetes, premature birth, dementia, and arthritis.

 That’s not to say that gum disease is a direct cause of these.
-Correlation doesn’t imply causation, but the connections are there and that should be more than enough to cause concern and encourage you to improve your hygiene.
+Correlation doesn’t imply causation (throwback to stats class, am I right?), but the connections are there and that should be more than enough to lite a fire in your efforts to improve your oral hygiene.

 6. Improved Love Life

-7. No Pain from Rotten or Impacted Teeth
+7. No Pain from Rotten or Impacted Teeth.
+Hooray!

 Dental pain is not quite like child birth or kidney stones, but it still hurts.

 Dental pain is far from the worst pain that humans can experience, but it tends to be one of the worst pains that the average person will experience.
 Tooth pain can radiate through the jaw, eyes, ears, and neck.
 Super fun.